xiamu14/FlareDrive/README.md

    - Select `Docusaurus` framework preset
    - Set `WEBDAV_USERNAME` and `WEBDAV_PASSWORD`
    - (Optional) Set `WEBDAV_PUBLIC_READ` to `1` to enable public read
-2. After initial deployment, bind your R2 bucket to `BUCKET` variable
+2. After initial deployment, bind your R2 bucket to `BUCKET` variable (on page)
 3. Retry deployment in `Deployments` page to apply the changes
 4. (Optional) Add a custom domain